weddingjuma/rafipayment_frontend/README.md

 ## Webpack Aliases

-There are 2 nice aliases available as a shortcut to the js and scss modules.
+There are 2 aliases available as a shortcut to the js and scss modules.

 @: /src/js